etingof/snmpsim-control-plane/README.md

 Installation
 ------------

+For production use, just `pip install snmpsim-control-plane` package and follow general WSGI (Flask) application setup guidelines.

-For experimenting with this software, it's easier to set up everything in Python virtual environment:
+For development and testing, it is probably easier to set up everything within Python virtual environment:

 ```commandline
 mkdir /tmp/snmpsim && cd /tmp/snmpsim